3dbeb41841bfbfcc24d55143816cf7f1/dom-manipulation-and-events/README.md

 | .replaceChild           | Replaces a child node in an element

 > You can use `document.getElementById(anElementId)` to lookup an element by it's ID.

+See more element properties and methods at [DOM properties and methods](http://www.w3schools.com/jsref/dom_obj_all.asp).

 ## You Do: Selecting DOM elements (10 min)